jbanaszczyk/pms5003/README.md

 ##### initialization: begin()

-If you are not sure, if everything was properly initialized - execute `begin()` manually and check the result.
+By the way: if you are not sure if everything was properly initialized - execute `begin()` manually and check the result.

 ##### C/Arduino way